Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Proofs

 \subsection{Proof of Theorem \ref{TH-GEN}}

-{\it \underline{\bf{Theorem \ref{TH-GEN}}}: A stochastic network design model of form $\mathbf{R-BFP}$ that minimizes the average response time of a network of $M/G/K_j$ queuing systems with variable and finitely bounded number of servers $K_j$ is always MILP-representable. } Before presenting the proof of Theorem \ref{TH-GEN}, we recall two linearization methods \cite{adams2007} used in the proof:
+{\it \underline{\bf{Theorem \ref{TH-GEN}}}: A stochastic network design model of form $\mathbf{R-BFP}$ that minimizes the average response time of a network of $M/G/K_j$ queueing systems with variable and finitely bounded number of servers $K_j$ is always MILP-representable. }

+Before presenting the proof of Theorem \ref{TH-GEN}, we recall two linearization methods \cite{adams2007} used in the proof:

 \begin{itemize} \item Let $y \in \{0,1\}^n$.
 The polynomial set $\{(y,z) \in \{0,1\}^n \times [0,1]: z = \prod_{i=1}^n y_i \}$ can be equivalently represented with the MILP set defined by:

 \item Let $x \in [0,\bar{x}]$, $y \in \{0,1\}^n$.
 The polynomial set $\{(x,y,z) \in [0,\bar{x}] \times \{0,1\}^n \times [0,\bar{x}]: z = x \prod_{i=1}^n y_i \}$ can be equivalently represented with the MILP set defined by: